liliancai/HelloDocker/README.md

 ### To push a builded image

-run the image as daemon -d before commit
+run the image as daemon -d before commit, docker tag is not necessary

 i.g.
 ```